Retroversion of the hip joint - often undetected reason for hip complaints

 2. Surgical therapy – When is surgery necessary?

-If conservative measures are insufficient and damage to the labrum or cartilage already exists, surgical correction of the acetabular position may be necessary.
+If conservative measures are insufficient and damage to the labrum or cartilage already exists, an operative correction of the acetabular orientation may be required.

 Arthroscopic therapy (minimally invasive method):

-- In cases of mild retroversion , an arthroscopy with labrum refixation and bone smoothing can be performed.
+- In mild retroversion can be arthroscopy with labrum refixation and bone smoothing performed.

 Periacetabular osteotomy (PAO):